 - Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-Abuse can take place wholly online, or technology may be used to facilitate off line abuse.
-They may be abused by an adult or adults or by another child or children. - Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation, criminal exploitation, serious youth violence and radicalisation. - Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in Appendices 1 and 2. - Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here". - There are also a number of specific safeguarding concerns that we recognise our pupils may experience: - $\circ \quad \text{child missing from education} \\$ - $\circ \quad \text{child missing from home or care} \\$ - child sexual exploitation (CSE) - o bullying including cyberbullying - o domestic abuse - o drugs - o fabricated or induced illness - o faith abuse - female genital mutilation (FGM)
+Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+They may be abused by an adult or adults or by another child or children. - Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include, but not be limited to, sexual exploitation, criminal exploitation, serious youth violence, and radicalisation. - Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via child-on-child abuse.

+Further information about the four categories of abuse; physical, emotional, sexual and neglect, (familial and contextual) and indicators that a child may be being abused can be found in appendices 1 - 17 and in Keeping Children Safe in Education Part 1/Annex A/Annex B. There are also a number of specific safeguarding concerns that we recognise our pupils may experience.

-&lt;sup>7 Detailed information on Early Help can be found in Chapter 1 of Working Together to safeguard children The UK Data Protection Act 2019 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.
+3 The UK Data Protection Act 2019 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.